-The Telecommunication Department’s Advisory Council is composed of professionals in all career phases and in most of the areas our students are interested in gaining employment.
+The Media Production, Management, and Technology Department’s Advisory Council is composed of professionals in all career phases and in most of the areas our students are interested in gaining employment.
 Advisory Council members visit campus each semester to meet individually and with small groups of students.
 They also are available to answer questions or provide advice throughout the year.

 Jason Alpert, TEL 1996